Teaching the Three R's

 Somehow, the thought of teaching math can send fear into the heart of many homeschoolers.
 Math is often seen as mystical, abstract, complex and confusing.
 Anything but understandable.
 The fear of teaching upper math is one of the major reasons we've heard that homeschoolers give up on attempting to home school high school.
 But it doesn't need to be that way.

 Math is well, just math.
 It is the language of numbers.
-It is an abstract expression of our concrete world, just like talking.
+It is an symbolic expression of our concrete world, just like talking.
 Of all the subjects, it is the least subjective.
 2 plus 2 always equals 4.
 Much of our math phobias came from being shuffled along, at a pace we weren't ready for, in an institutional school setting.
 We often received instruction that didn't match our learning style.
-Add to that little teacher support and a lot of heckling from our classmates, and math phobia is born.
+Add to that little teacher support and a lot of heckling from our classmates, and, voila, math phobia is born.
 (Can you still feel the fear rise up in your throat as you were called to the chalkboard?)

 We won't solve everyone's math woes here in this article, but we can offer some concrete suggestions from a thing (or two) that we've learned over the years.